prathamkuril/Car-Evaluation-CNN/README.md

-# Car Evaluation Using Convolutional Neural Networks (CNN)
+# Car Evaluation Using Convolutional Neural Networks (CNN) using PyTorch and Skorch

 ## Project Overview